 Website design for The Wychwood Inn - a hotel, bar and restaurant based in the Cotswolds.

-I wrote the content and planned the website’s structure, then designed and programmed it using SCSS, HTML5 and PHP.
+I wrote the content, planned the structure, and then designed and programmed the hotel website using SCSS, HTML5 and PHP.

 As requested, I used the corporate colours of brown and lime-green throughout the site.
-The lime green buttons draw the eye, leading the user to the next part of the site.
+The lime green call-to-action buttons draw the eye, leading the user to journey through to the next part of the site.

-The Wychwood Inn have great professional photographs, so I used some in the top menu as four large buttons.
+The Wychwood Inn have great professional photographs, so I used them within the top menu as four large buttons.

 On a desktop computer, there is movement in the navigation area as the user scrolls.
 The mobile menu 'collapses' because the desktop version would take up far too much room on a small screen.

 ‘Collapsing’ hides the menu items behind an icon (known as the burger menu - the three horizontal bars).
 It’s important to label this and keep it noticeable for visitors.